-At either Union Mall or Naew Naew, wear an outfit that is easy to slip things over, as there are no dressing rooms and stripping down is not appropriate in Thailand.
+Tip: When you're hitting the vintage trail, wear an outfit that is easy to slip things over, as there are often no dressing rooms at markets and stalls.
 Vendors will have mirrors and elasticised skirts, which closely resemble shower curtains, for you to use to cover up your bottom half while you change.

 Union Mall is opposite Central Lad Phrao mall and can be easily reached from Phahon Yothin MRT station.
 Talaad Naew Naew is located just off the Wang Lang pier in Thonburi, and is stop number 10 on the Chao Phraya Express boat.
 The market is open every day but midday seems to be the time when the majority of the vendors are open for shopping.